MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/configure-teams-sensitive-protection.md

 If you want to script this as part of your team creation process, you can use [Set-SPOSite](/powershell/module/sharepoint-online/set-sposite) with the `-DefaultSharingLinkType Direct` parameter to change the default sharing link to *Specific people*.

-#### Private channels

-If you add private channels to the team, each private channel creates a new SharePoint site with the default sharing settings.
-These sites are not visible in the SharePoint admin center, so you must use the Set-SPOSite PowerShell cmdlet to update the guest sharing settings.
+Note that if you add private or shared channels to the team, each creates a new SharePoint site with the default sharing settings.
+You can update them in the SharePoint admin center by selecting the sites associated the the team.

 ### Site sharing settings

 To help ensure that the SharePoint site does not get shared with people who are not members of the team, we limit such sharing to owners.
+This is only necessary for the SharePoint site that was created with the team.
+Additional sites created as part of private or shared channels can't be shared outside the team or channel.

 To configure owners-only site sharing
 1. In Teams, navigate to the **General** tab of the team you want to update.